marlinspike/NodeGoat-Workshop/README.md

 4. Either select an existing Codespace or click "New codespace" to launch the repository within a Codespace

-5. Open the Visual Studio Code Integrated Terminal
+5. Open the Visual Studio Code Integrated Terminal (if the integrated terminal is already open when first launching the Codespace, you will need to close and re-open it due to a known bug where the shell isn't being set to `/bin/bash`).

 6. Install node packages (only if `node_modules/` is missing):